 Q. How do you make healthy choices and avoid temptations when it comes to your nutrition?

 A. Other than adopting an eating lifestyle where I practice intermittent fasting, I learn from my mistakes!
 I pay attention and notice how certain foods make me feel.
 We have all felt bloated, gassy, poor digestion, inflammation, low energy, achy or just had a bad mood.
 But why…?
 The foods we use to fuel our machine either add to or slow our vibration.
 I’ve noticed and paid attention to how I feel, how I perform, and how I recover when I'm eating certain foods.
-Through much trial and error, I have decided to stick with the Clean & Lean options.
+Through much trial and error, I have decided to stick with the Clean Lean Protein options.